VincentWei/MiniGUI/README.md

     * mGPlus: A MiniGUI component which provides support for advanced graphics functions like path, gradient, anti-aliase stretch, and color combination.

+    * mGNCS: This component provides a new control set for MiniGUI application.
+      By using mGNCS, you can use miniStudio to develop MiniGUI application in WYSIWYG way.

+    * mGEff: mGEff provides an animation framework for MiniGUI application.
+      It also provides some popular UI/UE special effects.

 MiniGUI also is a free software project.
 In December 1998, the initiator of FMSoft, Wei Yongming, began to develop MiniGUI under the GNU General Public